4.1 Introduction

 4.4.2

-How might my selected framework(s) inform the outcomes and measures (including intermediate or process outcomes, mechanisms of change, or determinants/factors related to implementation) I want to study?
+How might my selected TMF(s) inform the outcomes and measures (including intermediate or process outcomes, mechanisms of change, or determinants/factors related to implementation) I want to study?

 - Reference title, authors, etc. url to reference